Kitten stolen out of a locked cage from Fresno pet store

 FRESNO, Calif.
-(KGPE) – A kitten was stolen out of a locked cage from a Fresno Petco Tuesday night, according to the rescue center looking after the cat.
+(KSEE) – A kitten was stolen out of a locked cage from a Fresno Petco Tuesday night, according to the rescue center looking after the cat.

 ‘Gizmo’ is a four-month-old Maine Coon mix.
 He had been adopted and was scheduled to go to his new home.